Photo: Nick Riobinson

 According to Brian Godding:

-Ollie did use a Strat on all three of the 1975 Patto reunions, but it was a sunburst one which, by the time of the actual 'Final Farewell Performance at The Torrington, Finchley, North London, had received a drastic modification in the form of the amputation of the lower body horn - because "It got in the way".
+Ollie did use a Strat on all three of the 1975 Patto reunions.
+Immediately before the actual 'Final Farewell Performance at The Torrington, Finchley, North London, it received a drastic modification in the form of the amputation [with a wood saw] of the lower body horn - because "It got in the way"

-Since the early Patto days, Ollie's wardrobe included a number of trademark striped jumpers but its seems that this particularly extreme representation has quite a history.
-The appearance of this rather fetching garment had first been documented by Steve Lake in the New Musical Express, 14 December 1974, review of Kevin Ayers' concert at the Rainbow Theatre, London:
+Since the early Patto days, Ollie's wardrobe included a number of trademark striped jumpers but it seems that this particularly extreme representation has quite a history.
+The appearance of this rather fetching garment had first been documented in the New Musical Express, 14 December 1974, review of Kevin Ayers' concert at the Rainbow Theatre, London:

 Bob Bryden states, however: